Northland Capital slashes price target on Geo Group, Inc. [GEO] – find out why.

 Northland Capital have made an estimate for Geo Group, Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on October 02, 2023.

-Geo Group, Inc. [GEO] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.98.
-With this latest performance, GEO shares gained by 11.40% in over the last four-week period, additionally plugging by 62.21% over the last 6 months – not to mention a rise of 6.18% in the past year of trading.
+Geo Group, Inc. [GEO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.97.
+With this latest performance, GEO shares gained by 3.45% in over the last four-week period, additionally plugging by 52.61% over the last 6 months – not to mention a drop of -7.03% in the past year of trading.

 With the latest financial reports released by the company, Geo Group, Inc. posted 0.28/share EPS, while the average EPS was predicted by analysts to be reported at 0.26/share.
 When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 7.70%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for GEO.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Geo Group, Inc. go to 15.00%.